Home Chemistry Element Metals

 Metal + Oxygen → Metal oxide

-Different metals react with oxygen at different rates.
+However, different metals react with oxygen at different rates.
 For example, sodium (Na) and potassium (K) react vigorously while magnesium (Mg) and aluminum (Al) burn in air only by heating.

 Zinc (Zn) burns only on strong heating while iron (Fe) does not burn in the form of a rod or block.
-The metal copper does not burn on heating but blister copper burns.
-The noble metals (palladium, platinum, and gold) do not react with oxygen even at high temperatures.
+Similarly, the metal copper does not burn on heating but blister copper burns.

 4 Al (s) + 3 O2 (g) → 2 Al2O3 (s)